Neck Lift Surgery Paramus, NJ

 - Fat pockets under the chin

-How is a neck lift done?
+How is a neck lift Performed?

 There are two options when considering a neck lift — a traditional neck lift and a limited incision neck lift.
 You will discuss these with Dr. Ferraro during your consultation.